 One of the fastest-growing technology areas is Software as a Medical Device (SaMD).
 With healthcare at the forefront of many people’s minds, creation of wellness solutions is becoming a highly competitive space.

-Since most SaMD aims to help mitigate, diagnose, or even treat disease, it is important to regulate use to ensure patient safety.
-Agencies like the U.S. FDA and the E.U. have published broad guidance, but with the speed of innovation, staying abreast of changes can be quite a task.
+Since most SaMD aims to help mitigate, diagnose or even treat disease, it is important to regulate use to ensure patient safety.
+Regulatory agencies have published broad guidance, but with the speed of innovation, staying abreast of changes can be quite a task.
 However, partnering with an agency experienced in medical device marketing will make your job easy.

-Smaller technology firms are leading the way with dynamic innovations in medical care.
+Moreover, smaller technology firms are leading the way with dynamic innovations in medical care.
 Some partner with larger pharmaceutical companies to bring these exciting advances to broader markets.
-Large tech companies like Amazon, Alphabet, and Microsoft are branching out into healthcare too.
-Having worked with many of these companies, Addison Whitney understands both technology and healthcare fields, and is able to navigate the complex regulatory, strategic, and creative needs necessary to create successful medical technology brands.
+Large tech companies like Amazon, Alphabet and Microsoft are branching out into healthcare too.
+Having worked with many of these companies, Addison Whitney understands both technology and healthcare fields, and is able to navigate the complex regulatory, strategic and creative needs necessary to create successful medical technology brands.